 What is voice search optimization?

 Optimization is the action of making the best or most effective use of a situation or resource.
-Voice search optimization is a practice applied to all of your brand’s content to improve your ability to rank in search results for voice queries.
+Voice search optimization applies to all of your brand’s content and can improve your ability to rank in search results for voice queries.

 Start by adding local and location-based terms to your content strategy.
 You’ll need to shift to conversational content, which affects every aspect of your content planning and creation from planning conversational formats like How-Tos and FAQ to incorporating a friendly, approachable tone of voice throughout your content.

 How popular is it?

 More than 40% of US adults use voice search daily and 25% of 16-24-year-olds use voice search on their mobile devices.
 Further, 95% of mobile users have at least tried out their voice-activated mobile device personal assistants, while about ⅓ use them regularly.

 Last year (2017) was a banner year for voice-first devices with 25 million units shipped.
 This brought the total number in circulation to about 33 million.

 What will voice search look like in the future?